hashicorp/vault/website/source/docs/config/index.html.md

   subsystem.
 This will very significantly impact performance.

 * `disable_mlock` (optional) - A boolean.
-If true, this will disable the server from executing the `mlock` syscall to prevent memory from being swapped to disk.
-This is not recommended in production (see below).
+If true, this will disable the server from executing the `mlock` syscall. `mlock` prevents memory from being swapped to disk.
+Disabling `mlock` is not recommended in production (see below).

 * `telemetry` (optional)  - Configures the telemetry reporting system (see below).